FMA126/MNIST-neural-network/README.md

-# Neural Network Implemtation Using MNIST Data
+# Neural Network Implementation Using MNIST Data

 ## Goals for project